Voxon-Development/zeta-lang/theory/MemoryModel.md

 Borrow exclusivity constraints are flow-sensitive and use φ-joins at merge points; borrows across branches are merged conservatively; spurious rejections are reduced by refining intervals (block-level splitting) or by requiring an explicit annotation when necessary.

+you can borrow A mutably, but not while another alias exists; the solver enforces this like C’s restrict

 These are enforced symbolically, same as C’s `restrict`, but with static diagnostics.

-Allowing for performance optimization, and a guarantee for concurrency
+Allowing for heavy performance optimization, and a guarantee for concurrency

 ---

+If the solver can’t prove safety because a variable’s lifetime spans too many branches, we split and retry

 ### 10. Lifetime Splitting & Re-analysis